NewFormat logo

 how well the PDF viewer application supports

-the accessibility features in the specification.
+the accessibility features in the PDF/UA specification.

 Achieving accessible PDF or accessible HTML